pyOpenSci/lessons/clean-modular-code/activity-3/clean-code-activity-3.md

 :::{tip}
 The code below will fail.
 You will likely want to use a debugger to determine why it's failing and get the code running.

+* If you are using Jupyter, then you might [find this page helpful when setting up debugging.](https://jupyterlab.readthedocs.io/en/stable/user/debugger.html)
+* VSCODE has a nice visual debugger that you can use.

 :::

 The code below is an example of what your code might look like after completing activity 2.
 You can choose to work with this code, or you can use the code that you completed in activity 2.